 What are Imports and Exports?

-Imports are the goods and services that are purchased from the rest of the world by one country’s residents, rather than purchasing it from within the domestic boundaries of the country.
-Imports lead to an outflow of funds from the country since import transactions involve payments by residents of a country to the rest of the world.
+Imports are the goods and services that are purchased from the rest of the world by a country’s residents, rather than buying domestically produced items.
+Imports lead to an outflow of funds from the country since import transactions involve payments to sellers residing in another country.

 What is Gross Domestic Product (GDP)?